 - They are registered on a School-Approved Track and Field Team and abide by the rules/regulations of that team.
 This school team (or joint school team) must also be recognized by the Pittsburgh Track and Field Coaches Group as a member.
-Currently, the schools registered to participate in the Diocesan Track and Field in 2019 are listed in the most recent 2019 Coaching Directory (attached below).
+Currently, the schools registered to participate in the Diocesan Track and Field in 2021 are listed in the most recent 2021 Coaching Directory.

 - Or if they belong to a Pittsburgh Diocesan Catholic School that does not have an official team, they may compete for a neighboring school (described above) that fields a Track and Field Team, provided:

 - The neighboring school Athletic Association is willing to accept athletes from other schools, including the risks and liabilities associated with having that athlete on their roster (e.g. have the appropriate waivers signed, physician release secured, and insurance verification that they would for all athletes in their program).